The historical market town of Chippenham is one of the West Country’s most vibrant towns.

 Nestled on the banks of the River Avon and a little over an hour’s journey from central London, Chippenham offers an ideal centre for relaxation and exploration of rural Wiltshire, Bath and the Cotswolds.
 Chippenham is 4 miles south of the M4 and on the mainline rail route from London Paddington to the West Country and just 10 minutes by train to Bath.

-Chippenham enjoys a reputation as a flourishing and lively market town, with a compact centre and thriving commercial life.
+Chippenham enjoys a reputation as a flourishing and lively market town, with a compact centre and thriving commercial life, it has been granted Purple Flag Status for its nightlife.
 The main shopping areas are on and adjacent to the High Street, Market Place and The Causeway and The Bridge, New Road and Hathaway retail Park.
 The enclosed Emery Gate Shopping Centre and open air Borough Parade Shopping Centre lie on either side of the High Street.
 There are a number of out of town shopping areas including Hathaway Retail Park, and Methuen Park.

 The Wiltshire & Swindon History Centre and the accredited Chippenham Museum & Heritage Centre are located in the town.